 Lastly, ensure your maintenance team knows exactly what they’re being measured on and how it’s calculated.
 After all, they’re the people that are going to be affected.
 Your maintenance mechanics, your electricians, your pipe fitters – everyone needs to know what they are measuring, why they’re doing it, and, more importantly, how it’s going to help them.

 This post is based on Kevin Desrosiers’ top-rated presentation at Mainstream Conference 2017.
-You can watch video of his full presentation “Choosing Metrics to Achieve Cost Optimisation and World Class Performance” here.
+You can watch a video of his full presentation “Choosing Metrics to Achieve Cost Optimisation and World Class Performance” here.

 About the Author